mem48/geocompr/main.md

 While we cannot provide a comprehensive guide to all available geodata, we point to a few of the most important sources.
 Overall, geolibraries and geoportals facilitate the search and download of geodata.
 Geolibraries are a very useful data source but often only contain data for a specific locations.
-Then the might struggle to find the exact geolibrary matching his or her demands.
+Then you might struggle to find the exact geolibrary matching his or her demands.
 Here, geolibraries come to the rescue bundling the information of a collection of geolibraries.
 If you are looking for data from all over the world, the [GEOSS portal](http://www.geoportal.org/) might be a good starting point.
 We also would like you to point to the [EarthExplorer](https://earthexplorer.usgs.gov/) and the [Copernicus Open Access Hub](https://scihub.copernicus.eu/) for a wide variety of global datasets including multispectral and radar images.